untoldengine/UntoldEngine/Examples/CodeComponents/README.md

    above the components: those are the entity's own properties.
 Change Ring Radius or Tube Segments and watch the ring rebuild.
 Open **Entities**, which exists only because this project adds kinds to it.
-Double-click **Spline Path**: a tube with four dots and a white control polygon around it; move Start Handle in the Inspector and both the dots and the tube follow.
+Double-click **Spline Path**: a tube with four dots and a white control polygon around it.
+Right-click a dot: the move gizmo sits on it; drag one axis and the tube and the polygon follow, and one undo takes the whole drag back.
+Start Handle in the Inspector does the same from the other side.
 Double-click **Spawn Point** and change its team and radius to see the flag change color and the circle resize.
 Double-click **Game Rules**, which appears in the hierarchy and nowhere else.
 To see a component use a kind of entity, add a sphere, give it **Path Follower**, type the path entity's name into Path, and press Play.
 Save the scene and reopen it: every